Grigoriym/Cashier/README.md

 ### Roadmap
 - [ ] Move all UI to compose
 - [ ] Navigation is done badly
+- [ ] Google Sign In, Firebase Authentication
 - [ ] Add tests and all that stuff
 - [ ] Make full integration with [my own backend solution](https://github.com/Grigoriym/cashier-api)
 - [ ] Learn proguard and somehow do something with it here